mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 assert os.getenv("OPENAI_API_KEY"), "Please set an OPENAI_API_KEY environment variable."
 ```

 Great!
-We've authenticated and are ready to start building an agent framework.
+We've setup our authentication configuration and are ready to start building an agent framework.

 ## 2 - Create Our Agent Framework with AutoGen and MLflow